fcb1899v/mytimetablemaker_swift/README.md

 ## 📱 Application Overview

-My Transfer Makers is a SwiftUI-based iOS application that helps users create and manage personal timetables for daily commutes and schedules.
+My Transit Makers is a SwiftUI-based iOS application that helps users create and manage personal timetables for daily commutes and schedules.
 It provides a comprehensive solution with Firebase integration, user authentication, real-time railway data, and modern SwiftUI interface.

 ### 🎯 Key Features

-- **Personal Timetable Creation**: Create custom transfer guides for daily commutes and schedules
+- **Personal Timetable Creation**: Create custom transit guides for daily commutes and schedules
 - **Countdown Display**: Real-time countdown to departure time
 - **Route Comparison**: Display and compare two routes simultaneously
 - **Home/Office Routes**: Register separate routes for commuting and return trips with easy switching